Introduction

 We collect personal information in a number of ways, including:

-• on hard copy forms
+• from hard copy forms

-• at events and forums
+• at events and forums including any training we provide, and

-Why do we collect personal information?
+Why do we collect personal information and how do we use it?

 The main purposes for which we collect, hold, use and disclose personal information are set out below.

-Providing pro bono legal services
+Providing legal and non-legal services

 Advocacy

-• carrying out law reform and policy work
+• carrying out law reform and policy work (for example, undertaking an internal analysis of law reform opportunities)

 Education, information, and outreach